Who defined the word addition. The history of the emergence of arithmetic operations. Examples of the use of the word addition in the literature

 see fold.

-Explanatory Dictionary of the Russian Language by Ushakov
+Explanatory dictionary of the Russian language Ushakov

-ADDITION, addition, cf.
+ADDITION, additions, cf.

 Same as physique; general physical condition of the body.
-He was a hefty little guy with a heroic build.
+A heroic addition, hefty was a kid.
 Nekrasov.
-I don’t boast about my build, but I am vigorous and fresh, and lived to see my gray hairs.
-Griboyedov. || Structure of matter (special).
-Spongy build.
+I do not brag about my constitution, but I am cheerful and fresh, and lived to gray hair.
+Griboyedov. || The structure of matter (spec.).
+Nasal fold.

 There is an action by which the set of given numbers is reduced to the form a010n + a110n-1+ a210n-2 +.. . + an+an+110-1 + an+210-2 +.. . where all coefficients are less than ten.
 Everyone knows how to perform this transformation, and therefore we do not consider it necessary to go into details.
 D.S.
 Encyclopedic Dictionary of Brockhaus and Efron

-• addition - see >> design Abramov's dictionary of synonyms
+• addition - see >> construction Abramov's synonym dictionary

-• addition - Addition, addition, addition, addition, addition, addition, addition, addition, addition, addition, addition, addition Zaliznyak's Grammar Dictionary
+• addition - Addition, addition, addition, addition, addition, addition, addition, addition, addition, addition, addition, addition Zaliznyak's grammar dictionary

 • addition - 1.
 ADDITION1, i, cf. 1. see fold.
-2. A mathematical operation by means of which, from two or more numbers (or quantities), a new one is obtained, containing as many units (or quantities) as were in all the given numbers (quantities) together.
-Problem on p.
-Ozhegov's Explanatory Dictionary
+2. A mathematical operation, by means of which a new one is obtained from two or more numbers (or values), containing as many units (or values) as there were in all given numbers (values) together.
+Task on p.
+Explanatory dictionary of Ozhegov

 Download: